pozhara/bank-job/README.md

 # Bank Job

 Bank Job is a program that lets a user register as an employee in a newly opened bank.
 Then gives options on what to do next: request time off, see colleagues birthdays or roles, or exit.

+The live link to the program: https://pol-bank-job.herokuapp.com/

+The link to my spreadsheet: https://docs.google.com/spreadsheets/d/11l1zjbqZfBe5d8x0NezmQfyXGqYsxjuygrjwLQOcd6s/edit#gid=0

 # Existing features